AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Configuration.rst

 AWS Configuration
 =================

-For Alexa Plus Unity to fuction, we need to configure AWS to allow the Unity project to communicate to DynamoDB (The Alexa Skill's persistant attributes).
+For Games SDK for Alexa to fuction, we need to configure AWS to allow the Unity project to communicate to DynamoDB (The Alexa Skill's persistant attributes).

 Prerequisites
 ^^^^^^^^^^^^^